Synonym(s)

 DefinitionThis section has been translated automatically.

-Spectrum of clinically different, inflammatory, mostly chronic and intermittent, asymptomatic, haemorrhagic-pigmentary skin diseases (not a systemic disease), which are characterized by petechiae in a fresh intermittent phase and later by yellow-orange-brownish foci.
-Preferably the distal lower legs are affected, in very pronounced cases also thighs, trunk and upper extremities.
+Spectrum of clinically different, inflammatory, mostly chronic and relapsing, little symptomatic, hemorrhagic-pigmentary diseases of the skin (no systemic involvement), which are characterized in a fresh relapse phase by petechiae and later by yellow-orange-brownish foci.

 You might also be interested in